 Investing in a lightweight, kink free garden hose can save you a lot of work during the summer months.
 The hoses listed below will work for simple patio watering or large yards.
-Whether you're working to keep your grass healthy or watering pots on a patio, the best kink free garden hose will help make this chore more enjoyable!
+Whether you're working to keep your grass healthy or watering pots on a patio, the best kink free garden hose of 2018 will help make this chore more enjoyable!

 The major benefits of kink free hoses include flexibility, lightweight handling and easy collapsibility.
 If space is a major consideration, both the Vela and the LawnPro hose collapse down and will not take much space if you need to overwinter them.

 For gardeners who need an especially flexible hose but have a bit more storage space, both the Flexzilla and the Craftsman hoses are a standard hose size but will not bind up as you move the sprinkler or spray head.
 In addition, the Flexzilla is drinking water safe.